Ian McKellen's Personal Biography through 1998

 Sir Ian has often held establishment appointments: Head Boy of Bolton School (1957-58); President of the Marlowe Society (1960-61); elected to Council of British Actors' Equity (1971); served on Drama and Dance Panel advising the British Council; Development Council raising funds for the Royal National Theatre (1991-96; Cameron Mackintosh Profesor of Contemporary Theatre at Oxford (1990); patron of English Touring Theatre.
 As well as his scores of awards for acting, Sir Ian has honours from Nottingham, Leeds, Oxford and Aberdeen Universities, plus gay organisations in UK, USA and South Africa.
 He was named "Commander of the British Empire" (CBE) in 1979, followed by his Knighthood of the British Empire (KBE) for services to the performing arts in the Queen's New Year Honours of 1990.
-He is one of the very few openly-gay knights.
+He was one of the first few openly-gay knights.
 In 2007 Queen Elizabeth named him to the Order of Companions of Honour (CH).

 In 1988, he publicly came out as a gay man during a BBC Radio 3 discussion about the Thatcher government's infamous "Section 28" of the Local Government Act, making illegal the public "promotion of homosexuality."
 He overnight became an active member of the movement to change those UK laws which discriminate against lesbians and gay men.
 He is a co-founder of "Stonewall" which works for social and legal equality and he annually directed its principal source of funding "The Equality Show" at the Royal Albert Hall.

 In 1998 he was appointed to the board of the Royal National Theatre Company.